A very warm welcome to

 The Parish Council is funded by residents within the parish via their council tax – you will see a separate line in your council tax bill to fund the Parish Councils precept (around £21 for a band D property – amongst the lowest precepts in the district).
 Parish Councils can apply for funding such as grant and funding awards, but they do not receive funds direct from central government, as principal authorities do.
 The Parish Council is accountable to external audit for monies spent.

 The councillors are elected every four years, but can be co-opted at any time between elections.
-The last election took place May 2015.
+The next election will take place in May 2019.
 As a councillor, you have the opportunity to represent your local community – further details are available from the Executive Officer.
 The council has a range of duties and powers which are used to maintain and improve the local environment.
 The Parish Council also has a role in consultation with the District and County Councils on certain matters and strives to influence those bodies for the benefit of the parish.
 All councillors are obliged to follow the Council Code of Conduct.

 As a statutory consultee, the Parish Council is notified on all planning applications, and each one is reviewed by the Planning Committee.
 The Public Access system within Bromsgrove District Councils website also allows residents to view and comment on Planning Applications.